skylon07/react-styles/README.md

 Whew, that was a lot!
 Let's break this down a bit...

-### Case: return
+### Case: function body
 ```
 return {
     // ...
 }
 ```
-`makeStyle()` is expected to return a regular JS object, representing a layout of how to style the component.
+`makeStyle()` is only expected to return a regular JS object, representing a layout of how to style the component.
 This will eventually be converted to plain CSS.

 All of these examples will assume the name of the component is "ComponentName".